 © Copyright 2020

 Yes, the title of this project is a humorous reference to David Hockney’s “paper pools”: but I certainly do not claim his stature for my work!
 Hockney was fascinated by the ambiguous relationship between “apparent surfaces” and “real surfaces”, both of which are illusory, since they are both located in actuality on yet another surface — that of the picture.
-I share that interest in this project, but there the similarity between our intentions ends.